You are $75 away from free shipping

 Sorry, you must log in to save an item.

-If you’re a redhead, then you’re well aware that your hair is pretty much your number one defining characteristic.
-And if you weren’t born with fiery, red locks (a.k.a. you dye your hair), you know that your crimson color can fade away pretty easily.
+If you’re a redhead, you’re well aware that your hair is pretty much your number one defining characteristic.
+And if you weren’t born with fiery red locks (AKA you dye your hair), you know that your crimson hair color can fade away pretty easily.
 That’s why it’s absolutely essential to be well-versed in the maintenance and extra TLC your color-treated hair so badly needs.
-Luckily, we’re here to offer easy-to-follow advice for maintaining your gorgeous red tint.
+Luckily, we’re here to offer easy-to-follow advice for avoiding faded red hair.
 So, what are you waiting for?
 Add these eight tips to your hair care routine today!

 Since fading can happen, consider coloring your hair a shade or two darker than what you actually want in order to prolong the appearance of your dyed ‘do.
-If you’re an at-home color kind of gal, try the L’Oréal Paris Superior Preference, available in a variety of red shades.
+If you’re an at-home color kind of gal, try the L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color, which is available in a variety of red shades.

 After you’ve washed your hair, make sure to put as much care into the way you brush it as you put into the products you use to care for it.
 While wet hair seems more manageable than dry hair, it’s not a good idea to brush through it.
 So, think twice before yanking a regular old brush through your strands—instead, pick up a brush designed specifically for wet hair to reduce the possibility of breakage.

 Give your pretty red hair a break!
 Instead of using blow-dryers, flat irons, and curling wands to style your strands, air dry it instead.
-Your natural texture coupled with your gorgeous hue is a pairing that can’t be beat!
-Apply the L’Oréal Paris Advanced Hairstyle AIR DRY IT Undone Style Cream to wet hair, evenly distributing it from roots to ends by using your fingers as a comb.
+Your natural texture, coupled with your gorgeous hue, is a pairing that can’t be beat!
+Apply a texture spray on damp hair, braid, and allow your hair to air dry.
+Once your strands are dried, remove your braid to reveal effortless waves.
+So pretty!

-It’s inevitable: Eventually, your red hair color will fade.
+It’s inevitable: Eventually, you’ll be stuck with faded red hair.
 But that’s not necessarily a bad thing!
-Lived-in roots are totally of the moment, so go ahead and rock them proudly.
+If you don’t feel like touching up your roots, lived-in roots are totally of the moment, so go ahead and rock them proudly.